-The Spring Capstone course is for MPA students who are on track to graduate in Spring 2019 or Summer 2019.
-Before enrolling in Capstone, you should complete all required MPA Core Courses (PPPA 6000, 6001, 6002, 6003, 6004, 6005, and 6006).
-If you do not meet these criteria, you should enroll in the Fall 2019 Capstone course, instead.
-If you are uncertain of your eligibility, contact Prof. Nancy Augustine right away.
+The Fall Capstone course is for MPA and MPP students who are on track to graduate in December 2019.
+If you are uncertain of your eligibility, contact Prof. Augustine right away.

 Student Learning Objectives

 At the end of this course, you will be able to: